argriffing/piledriver/README.rst

 pilesplitter
 ------------

 Split a multiple-chromosome pileup file into multiple single-chromosome pileup files.

 The input is through stdin,
 and the two command line arguments define the prefix and suffix of the created files.

+As the input is read, each line is appended to the appropriate output file.
+Therefore you might want to make sure that none of the output files already exists before using this script.